 In reality though these systems are a lot more secure than traditional data-storage methods and only 9 percent of those surveyed by CloudPassage said that their organisations had actually experienced a cloud-related security incident.

-4 - Train staff - It’s all well and good employing Cloud systems, but if your staff aren’t properly trained in how to use them, this could pose a major security threat.
-As hackers become more sophisticated and the IT landscape constantly evolves, it’s important that your staff are well trained and up-to-date on the latest security threats.
+It’s all well and good employing Cloud systems, but if your staff aren’t properly trained in how to use them, this could pose a major security threat.
+As hackers become more sophisticated and the IT landscape constantly evolves, it’s important that your staff are well trained and pup-to-date on the latest security threats.

 If you’re still unsure on best practises for your businesses’ Cloud Security, get in touch with BTP today – Hampshire’s fastest IT support company – on 023 8065 2111 or email us at email@example.com